abdrahmansoltan/Learning-Notes/Frontend/TypeScript/1-TypeScript.md

 ### `typeof` type guard

-- Usually used with union-types, as since they allow for multiple types for a value, It's good to check what came through before working with it.
 - it control the flow of code using the type of something
-- this process is called **Narrowing**
-  - as it narrows our choice with the type-guard condition
+- this process is called **Narrowing**, as it narrows our choice with the type-guard condition
 - usually used with [unknown type](./2-TS-Types.md#unknown----type-guard) or [Union Types](./2-TS-Types.md#union-types)
+  - since they allow for multiple types for a value, It's good to check what came through before working with it.
-- difference between `typeof` and `instanceof` is that `typeof` is used with primitive types and `instanceof` is used with objects
+- **Note:** difference between `typeof` and `instanceof` is that `typeof` is used with primitive types and `instanceof` is used with (objects or classes)
   ![type narrowing](./img/type-narrowing.png)

 ```ts